 The Manual applies equally to all the University's Campuses located in the UK and abroad.
 Where necessary, amendments have been made to certain documents to reflect local needs in certain countries e.g. Malaysia Campus or Ningbo, China.
 However, such documents have only been modified and approved after it has been clearly established that an equivalent policy/procedure has been identified and modified for well founded or specific reasons.
 Where no separate specific campus documents are included in the Manual (i.e. documents relating to the Malaysia Campus or Ningbo, China) this indicates that the information fully applies to all campuses.

 4. Updates to the Quality Manual

 To view recent changes to the Quality Manual click here.
-An update of recent changes is included in the Teaching and Learning Network workspace and cognate groups such as Examinations and Admissions Officers, are emailed when relevant sections are changed.
+An update of recent changes is included in the Teaching and Learning workspace and cognate groups, for example Examinations and Admissions Officers, are emailed when relevant sections are changed.

 5. Quality Systems explained elsewhere

 For information about the University's committee structures, including committee structure in relation to teaching and learning, please see http://www.nottingham.ac.uk/registrar/committees/index.htm.
 Information about the University's Teaching and Learning Review process is available here.

 The Quality Manual is consonant with the Quality Assurance Agency's Quality Code for Higher Education and the European Standards and Guidelines.
 Schools should be able to rely on the fact that by complying with the University's Quality Manual they will be adhering to the QAA Expectations and Indicators.

 7. Version control

 The ongoing developments of documents within the Quality Manual mean that any printed copy becomes out of date very quickly.
 Therefore the Quality Manual is available and updated on the web only, although of course, viewers are able to print out any elements which they wish straight from the PC.